Paper on Skin™ 2026

 5. The decision made by the pre-selection panel is final.
 The pre-selection panel is comprised of Paper on Skin™ coordinators with input from judges as required.

-6. If the artist does not progress past pre-selection round two, the entry fee of AUD $55 (per entry) will not be refunded.
+6. If the artist does not progress past pre-selection Round Two, the entry fee of AUD$65 (per entry) will not be refunded.

 11. If successful as a finalist, artists will be required to submit comprehensive dressing instructions at the time of sending the work.
 A template will be provided which will include step-by-step instructions.
 In addition, finalists must provide images of how the garment is to be assembled and fitted on the model.